Fines and Infringements

 Authorised officers only have authority to ask for your name and address if they believe ‘on reasonable grounds’ that you have committed or are about to commit an offence related to your use of public transport.
 If you refuse to give your name and address, or give false information, you may be charged with an offence and can be arrested.
 They can also ask you to prove that your name and address is correct if they believe on reasonable grounds that the details are false.

-If they think you have committed or intend to commit a public transport offence, they can report you to the Department of Transport or arrest you until the police arrive if you don’t comply.
+If they think you have committed or intend to commit a public transport offence, they can report you to the Department of Transport and Planning or arrest you until the police arrive if you don’t comply.

 However, authorised officers cannot search your bags or any of your belongings, nor can they give you an on-the-spot fine.